is-bio/is-bio/docs/deploy/deploy_on_CentOS10.md

-# MarkdownResumeBlog website installation
+# DeveloperPortfolio website installation

-This article is about how to install *MarkdownResumeBlog* website on **CentOS 10 SELinux** (security-enhanced Linux).
+This article is about how to install *DeveloperPortfolio* website on **CentOS 10 SELinux** (security-enhanced Linux).

 ## Apply for a domain name and add DNS A records